F Forge Project Guide

 Storage SQLite-backed wiki memory Forge keeps canonical runtime records locally first.

-Desktop / native Tauri 2 and iOS companion Desktop shell plus HealthKit-powered iPhone companion.
+Desktop / native Tauri 2, Swift iOS companion, Rust Iroh bridge Desktop shell plus HealthKit-powered iPhone companion with default Iroh pairing.

 Docs GitHub Pages static site + rendered OpenAPI reference The Pages artifact includes this site and the generated spec.